oskariorg/oskari-vuerpc/README.md

       // Changing slot content won't update the code highlight at runtime
       // If we pass the whole snippet as prop it will be updated as expected return JSON.stringify(this.clickEvent, null, 2);
     }
   },
+  methods: {
+    runExample () {
+        // do stuff with this.exampleParams so we show the same snippet as an example
+        // AND use the same data as param for running the code doStuff(this.exampleParams);
+    }
+  },
   mounted () {